List of Stranger Things characters: Joyce Byers

 Joyce Byers is the mother of Jonathan Byers and Will Byers and is divorced from their father Lonnie Byers.
 Joyce is a very caring and strong-willed woman who works as a retail clerk at Melvald's General Store in downtown Hawkins.
 She was born and raised in Hawkins and she attended Hawkins High School with Hopper and Bob.

-In season three, she is planning to sell her house and move out of Hawkins, much to Hopper’s dismay who tries to convince her to go on a date with him.
+In season three, she is planning to sell her house and move out of Hawkins, much to Hopper's dismay who tries to convince her to go on a date with him.
 Even though she does have feelings for him, Joyce tries to avoid getting into another relationship.
 She is mainly more interested in figuring out why the magnets in her house keep falling off her fridge and while investigating the reason behind this, she and Hopper uncover a Russian conspiracy.
-After infiltrating a Russian lab beneath the new Starcourt Mall, where the Russians have opened another portal into the Upside Down, Joyce is forced to close the portal by turning off the Russian machine used to open it with Hopper in the room, and Hopper ends up being presumably dead.
+After infiltrating a Russian lab beneath the new Starcourt Mall, where the Russians have opened another portal into the Upside Down, Joyce is forced to close the portal by turning off the Russian machine used to open it with Hopper in the room, and Hopper ends up being presumed dead.
 Joyce becomes a mother figure to Eleven after taking her in when Hopper supposedly died.
 The Byers family and Eleven move to California three months after Hopper's supposed death.

 Joyce has a stay-at-home job and receives a package from Russia carrying a doll, which has a note inside that reveals Hopper is alive.
 She and Murray call the number on the note and contact "Enzo", a prison guard that Hopper has bribed, who demands $40,000 in exchange for Hopper's freedom.
 Joyce obtains the money and flies to Alaska with Murray Bauman, where they meet Yuri Ismaylov, a Russian smuggler and pilot that smuggles American goods into the Russian prison camp.
 Realizing the profit that can be made, Yuri Ismaylov drugs Joyce and Murray and flies them to Russia.
 En route, Joyce and Murray knock out Yuri and crash in the wilderness.
 They force Yuri to take them to the prison camp, where Murray impersonates Yuri, while Joyce and Yuri act as hostages.
 The two witness Hopper fight the Demogorgon, but Joyce manages to rescue him and reunites with him.